Marco Djuricin: HNK Rijeka and loan to Spartak Trnava

 On 31 August 2022, Djuricin transferred to Croatian First League club Rijeka and signed a three-year contract.
 He made five appearances prior to the 2022–23 winter break, after which he was frozen out of the squad by incoming head coach Sergej Jakirović.
 On 6 July 2023, Djuricin joined Slovak First League club Spartak Trnava on loan for the duration of the 2023–24 season.
 Myocarditis restricted him to just 11 appearances during the season, in which he scored four goals.
-The result of a visit to Bayern Munich's heart specialist necessitated a six month break from football and despite returning for the 2024–25 pre-season, Djuricin's contract was terminated.
+The result of a visit to Bayern Munich's heart specialist necessitated a six-month break from football and despite returning for the 2024–25 pre-season, Djuricin's contract was terminated.

 SV Stripfing

 Following a number of months training with SV Stripfing, Djuricin signed a contract with the Austrian 2.
 Liga club on 17 January 2025.
-His debut and first appearance at any level for just shy of a year came as a second half substitute in a 2–0 Austrian Cup quarter-final defeat to TSV Hartberg on 31 January 2025.
+His debut and first appearance at any level for just shy of a year came as a second-half substitute in a 2–0 Austrian Cup quarter-final defeat to TSV Hartberg on 31 January 2025.
 Two yellow cards received during second half injury time led to Djuricin being sent off.
 He made 12 appearances and scored six goals during the remainder of the 2024–25 season, at the end of which the club narrowly avoided relegation.
 Djuricin departed the club after the season.

 First Vienna

 On 30 May 2025, Djuricin signed a two-year contract with Austrian 2.
 Liga club First Vienna.
+He scored two goals in 10 appearances prior to the termination of his contract on 12 January 2026.

+SKN St. Pölten

+On 17 January 2026, Djuricin transferred to Austrian 2.
+Liga club SKN St. Pölten and signed an undisclosed-length contract on a free transfer.
+He made 9 appearances and scored one goal during the remainder of the 2025–26 season, which culminated in the club narrowly missing promotion to the Austrian Bundesliga.
+Shortly after the end of the season, Djuricin announced his retirement as a professional player and departed the club.

+ASK Ebreichsdorf

+In June 2026, Djuricin transferred to 1.
+Niederösterreichische Landesliga club ASK Ebreichsdorf.